Police say actor Smollett staged Chicago attack to advance career

 The Cook County State’s Attorney’s Office approved felony criminal charges against Smollett for disorderly conduct and filing a false police report, police said on Wednesday.
 He has a bond hearing scheduled for later on Thursday.

-A spokesman for the lawyers, Todd Pugh and Victor Henderson, said on Thursday in an email, “once we are ready to make statement we will do so.”
+A spokesman for Smollett’s lawyers, Todd Pugh and Victor Henderson, said on Thursday in an email, “once we are ready to make statement we will do so.”

-In a Wednesday statement, Smollett’s lawyers said they were conducting a thorough investigation to form an aggressive defense.
+On Wednesday, they had said they were conducting a thorough investigation to form an aggressive defense.

-During the investigation, police interviewed more than 100 people, reviewed video from more than 55 police and private-sector surveillance cameras and executed more than 50 search warrants to determine their findings.
+Police interviewed more than 100 people, reviewed video from more than 55 surveillance cameras and executed more than 50 search warrants during the investigation.

+Johnson told reporters that Smollett had first tried to gain attention by sending himself a threatening letter filled with “racial, homophobic and political language.”

+“When that didn’t work, Smollett paid $3,500 to stage this attack and drag Chicago’s reputation through the mud,” the police chief said.

 On Feb.
 13, police arrested the two brothers who were recognized from surveillance footage of the area where Smollett said the attack occurred.
 One of the brothers worked with Smollett on “Empire,” according to police and their lawyer.